ldmoray/styn/README.md

 from test_tasks import functional_tests, report_coverage
 ```

-## pynt-contrib

-   [pynt-contrib](https://github.com/rags/pynt-contrib) contains a set of extra tasks/utilities.
-The idea is to keep this package simple and bloat-free.

 ## Contributors/Contributing

+* Raghunandan Rao - styn is preceded by and forked from [pynt](https://github.com/rags/pynt), which was created by [Raghunandan Rao](https://github.com/rags).
 * Calum J. Eadie - pynt is preceded by and forked from [microbuild](https://github.com/CalumJEadie/microbuild), which was created by [Calum J. Eadie](https://github.com/CalumJEadie).

-If you want to make changes the repo is at https://github.com/rags/pynt.
+If you want to make changes the repo is at https://github.com/rags/styn.
 You will need [pytest](http://www.pytest.org) to run the tests

 ```bash
 $ ./b t